hiromipaw/onionperf/README.md

 - If the `--torclient-conf-file`  and/or  `--torserver-conf-file`  command-line arguments are given, the contents of those files are appended to the configurations of client-side and/or server-side `tor` process.
 - If the `--additional-client-conf` command-line argument is given, its content is appended to the configuration of the client-side  `tor`  process.

-These options can be used, for example, to change the default measurement setup use bridges (or pluggable transports) by passing bridge addresses as additional client configuration lines as follows:
+These options can be used, for example, to change the default measurement setup to use bridges (or pluggable transports) by passing bridge addresses as additional client configuration lines as follows:

 ```shell
 onionperf measure --additional-client-conf="UseBridges 1\nBridge 72.14.177.231:9001 AC0AD4107545D4AF2A595BC586255DEA70AF119D\nBridge 195.91.239.8:9001 BA83F62551545655BBEBBFF353A45438D73FD45A\nBridge 148.63.111.136:35577 768C8F8313FF9FF8BBC915898343BC8B238F3770"